laurens-in/workshop-browser2021-code/small-examples.md

 I will try to show with a few examples how we can think about programming concepts and patterns in terms of composition.
 This is by no means a definitive list, it should serve to give you an idea of the mindset with which we can approach composition from a coding point of view.
 I encourage you to apply this mindset to the patterns and concepts in your own workflow and whenever you come across a new way of coding ask yourself, how might I use this in composition?

-# Recursion
+## Recursion

-Recursion is a powerful concept in programming.
-Its essentially a process which calls itself in its own definition.
+Programming - as music - is essentially about structuring events.
+Recursion is one of the concepts we can use to generate structure.
+If you are not familiar with the concept: A recursive function is a function which calls itself in its own definition.

 ```js
 const countBack = (x) => {